-Inventories are valued at the lower of cost (which approximates actual cost on a first-in, first-out basis) or market.
-Costs related to warehousing, transportation and distribution to customers are considered when computing market value.
+Inventories are valued at the lower of cost (which approximates actual cost on a first-in, first-out basis) or net realizable value.
 Inventories include the cost of raw materials, labor and manufacturing overhead.
 We regularly review inventory quantities on hand and write down any excess or obsolete inventories to net realizable value.
 An inventory reserve is created when potentially slow-moving or obsolete inventories are identified in order to reflect the appropriate inventory value.
 Changes in economic conditions, production requirements, and lower than expected customer demand could result in additional obsolete or slow-moving inventory that cannot be sold or must be sold at reduced prices and could result in additional reserve provisions.